muxi-ai/faissx/server/README.md

 from faissx import server

 server.configure(
     port=45678,                     # Port to listen on
     bind_address="0.0.0.0",         # Address to bind to
-    data_dir="/path/to/data",       # Directory for persistent storage
-    auth_keys={"key1": "tenant1"},  # API keys and their tenant IDs
+    data_dir="/path/to/data",       # Optional: Directory for persistent storage auth_keys={"key1": "tenant1"},  # API keys and their tenant IDs
     enable_auth=True,               # Enable authentication
 )